About early child development

 Play is fun for your child.
 It also gives your child opportunities to explore, observe, experiment and solve problems.
 Your child will need your support and encouragement to do this.
 But it’s important to aim for a balance between supporting your child and letting your child try things on their own and sometimes make mistakes.
 Finding out for themselves about how the world works is a big part of your child’s learning.

-Lots of time spent playing, talking, listening and interacting with you helps your child learn key life skills.
+Plenty of time spent playing, talking, listening and interacting with you helps your child learn key life skills.
 These skills include communicating, thinking, solving problems, moving and being with other people and children.

 Play is a great relationship builder.
 Playing with your child sends a simple message – you’re important to me.
 This message helps children learn about who they are and where they fit in the world.